A Cautionary Tale

 - Overall distribution network capabilities – How many customers can you reach, and how quickly?

 - Technology touch points – How are your point of sale, ecommerce storefronts, ERPs impacted?
 What system, if any, gives you the overall view of sales/orders?
+What integrations do you need?

 - Inventory – Where is it stored?
 Is it the same across channels?
 Where can you fulfill orders?
 Is there a view of store-level inventory?
 Are inventory feeds consolidated, aggregated and allocated appropriately in real-time?
 Do you offer preorders and backorders that impact your inventory count?